yshaikh0x/FEND-Capstone/README.md

 * [Author](#author)

 ## Description
-This is a Weather App that pulls data from the clients side and generates information using Web API.
-This was coded in Javascript.
-The starter code given by Udacity consists of the index.html and style.css.
+This is a Travel App project built as a Capstone for the Udacity Front End Developer program.
+It features a weather prediction api that is used to check the forecast of the country that will be travelled to.
+It also includes a countdown timer to the upcoming departure date.

 ## Author

-This project was written by Yusrah Shaikh with the starter code given by Udacity.
+This project was written by Yusrah Shaikh